cathyqqtao/CorrTest/code/README.md

 Arguments
 ---------
-**brlen_tree** is an object of class "phylo" specifying the branch lengths
+**brlen_tree** is an object of class "phylo" specifying the branch lengths.

-**outgroup** is	a vector of character specifying all outgroup tips
+**outgroup** is	a vector of character specifying all outgroup tips.

-**outputFile** is a character string naming the output file that contains the CorrTest score and p-value
+**outputFile** is a character string naming the output file that contains the CorrTest score and p-value.

 Details